secretstartups/handbook/job-families/sales/solutions-architect/index.html.md

 * Since this role deals primarily with partner relationships, any responsibilities in an individual's [Role Level](#levels) that reference customers can also be fulfilled by Partners.
 If responsibilities appear duplicated, the version in this description has priority due to being more specific to your role.
 * Engage in a technical consultancy role for channel and system integrator partners, providing technical assistance and guidance specific to the selling and service delivery readiness of Gitlab Channel partners.
-* Create and maintain relationships with partner and customer contacts that contribute to large Net ARR deals and customer success.
+* Create and maintain relationships with external partner leaders that contribute to large Net ARR deals and customer success.
 * In partnership with the channel sales team, formulate and execute a sales, solution and practice strategy to exceed revenue targets through the delivery of solutions & services that drive the adoption of GitLab.
 * Work with Customer Success teams (SA, TAM, Sales) to ensure the partner is acting in good faith and effectively when delivering GitLab services to a customer.
 * Educate channel partners of all sizes on the value proposition of GitLab, and participate in all levels of discussions throughout the organization to ensure our solution is set up for successful deployment.
 * Work on site with strategic channel partners, delivering solutions architecture consulting, technical guidance, knowledge transfer, and earn “trusted advisor status.”
 * Enable the partners to provide technical evaluations via POC/POV ownership, RFP/audit support, and workshop design.
 * Capture and share best-practice knowledge amongst the GitLab community and other channel solution architects.
+* Author or otherwise contribute to GitLab customer-facing publications such as whitepapers, blogs, diagrams, reference architectures, or the GitLab Handbook.
-* Build deep relationships with senior technical people within channel environments to enable them to be GitLab advocates.
+* Build deep relationships with senior technical people within partnerships to enable them to be GitLab advocates.
 * Serve as the partner advocate to other GitLab teams, including Product Development, Sales, and Marketing.
 * Present GitLab platform strategy, concepts, and roadmap to technical leaders within channel partner organizations.